Ibexian/prole.js/README.md

 Installs service worker and records API server responses while you use the site

 #### write <outputName>
-Stops any ongoing caching and saves the results to `<outputName>.json`
+Stops any ongoing caching and saves the results to `<outputName>.json`.
+After serving with the `--strict` tag from json, the write command can also accept a `--log` option to save a log of all POST requests that did not match those in the cached json file.

 #### clean
 Stops any ongoing caching without writing to file